pbek/QOwnNotes/doc/scripting/README.rst

 .. code:: cpp

     /**
-     * Stores a persistent variables
+     * Stores a persistent variable
      * These variables are accessible globally over all scripts
      * Please use a meaningful prefix in your key like "PersistentVariablesTest/myVar" *